Your Scan with

 You will always have a scan assistant present during your scan to record diagnostic information and offer support to you and the sonographer.

 A souvenir ultrasound scan does not put the health of you and your baby first.
 The scan is completed just to gather pictures and videos and is often not carried out by a trained healthcare professional.
-Window to the Womb never complete scans just for souvenir purposes.
+We never complete scans just for souvenir purposes.

 Gender confirmation does not come with any other health / well-being checks